BII-Lab/DNS-layer-Fragmentation/README.md

 1.compile ServerProxy.

+	compile ServerProxy

 2.make sure you have a working resovler.

-3.run the ServerProxy as ./ServerProxy -proxy "[your resovler ip address]" -listen ":[your assigned port]".
-For exmaple ./ServerProxy -proxy "127.0.0.1:53" -listen ":10000"
+3.run the ServerProxy as
+	./ServerProxy -proxy "[your resovler ip address]" -listen ":[your assigned port]".
+For exmaple
+	./ServerProxy -proxy "127.0.0.1:53" -listen ":10000"

 Client Installation
 -------------------